ksindi/flask-sqlacodegen/README.md

 * Generate explicit primary joins.
 I deal with pretty complicated tables that need explicit primary joins.
     * TODO: Don't do this as default and create `--withprijoin` as an option?
     * TODO: Maybe just need to modify code to better check if primary join is needed?
+* If column has a server_default set it to FetchValue() instead of trying to determine what that value is.
+Original code did not set the right server defaults in my set up.
+* When generating association tables, I ignore special name columns *id*, *inserted*, *updated* when checking whether all columns have foreign keys as all my association tables have those columns.
+This is probably not standard for most users.
 * Support for Flask-SQLAlchemy so that the proper declarative base is included.
 Use `--withflask` as an option.
-* When generating association tables, I ignore special name columns *id*, *inserted*, *updated* when checking whether all columns have foreign keys as all my association tables have those columns.
-This is probably not standard for most users.
+(Do not use option.
+Still in alpha).

 I hope to do a Pull Request once modifications are more modular.

-Still in alpha stage.